 Climate change and disaster-related displacement and migration (Jane McAdam)

-Each year, millions of people are displaced as a result of disasters.
+Each year, millions of people are displaced in the context of disasters.
 Climate change is anticipated to increase the frequency and severity of disasters and extreme weather events, which means there is likely to be even more disaster-related displacement in the future.
 The slower-onset impacts of climate change, such as desertification, drought and sea-level rise, will also impact on human movement.
 Most disaster-related movement will occur within countries, rather than across international borders.
 However, there is likely to be some cross-border movement, for a variety of reasons.
 Sometimes, a State will not be able to deal with the scale of the disasters it faces, and people may seek assistance elsewhere.
 In other cases, areas may no longer be habitable, and internal migration may not be a viable option.

 While moving away from harm is a normal human adaptation strategy, the difficulty today is that people cannot simply migrate as and when they choose.
 National immigration laws restrict the entry of non-citizens into other countries.
 International law only recognizes a very small class of forced migrants as people whom other countries have an obligation to protect: ‘refugees’, ‘stateless persons’, and those eligible for complementary protection.
 This means that unless people fall within one of those groups, or can lawfully migrate for reasons such as employment, family and education, they run the risk of interdiction, detention and expulsion if they attempt to cross an international border and have no legal entitlement to stay in that other country.

-This project examines how international law should approach displacement, migration and planned relocation in the context of natural disasters and the impacts of climate change.
+This project examines how international law should approach displacement, migration and planned relocation in the context of disasters and the impacts of climate change.

 The role of local government authorities in building protection solutions against disaster displacement risk in the Pacific (Luke Potter)